sg613/Genesis-Grade-Monitor/README.md

     For the fourth line, replace with your school's genesis id (look at the link from your genesis home page and copy what is between the two slashes https://students.genesisedu.com/(Your schools genesis id should be here)/

     For the fifth line, replace with your discord webhook (heres a video on how to get one **Completely Free!!** https://www.youtube.com/watch?v=fKksxz2Gdnc

+    For the sixth line, replace with how fast you want the program to monitor (in seconds) **I RECOMMEND A DELAY OF AT LEAST 300**

 THANK YOU SO MUCH HOPE THIS WORKS!!!
 If you have any issues/errors, please let me know through this github repo (https://github.com/sg613/Genesis-Grade-Monitor/issues)